sablier-labs/docs/docs/contracts/v2/reference/core/interfaces/interface.ISablierV2Lockup.md

 - The purpose of this function is to make the integration of Sablier V2 easier.
 Third-party contracts don't have to constantly check for the existence of the NFT.
 They can decide to burn the NFT themselves, or not.
 Requirements:
+- The call must not be a delegate call.
 - `streamId` must point to a lockup stream that is either canceled or depleted.
 - The NFT must exist.
-- `msg.sender` must be either an approved operator or the owner of the NFT.
+- `msg.sender` must be either the owner of the NFT or an approved operator.
-- The call must not be a delegate call.

 ```solidity
 function burn(uint256 streamId) external;